-In 1932 Moscow department of RAHMK was reformed into a Branch of GAHMK operating from the State Historical Museum; it united archaeologists working in various institutions throughout the country to help them with funds to pursue their fieldwork and research.
-The situation changed in 1937 when GAHMK joined the Academy of Sciences of the USSR; since then it was called the Institute of the History of Material Culture (IHMK) with its Branch in Moscow.
+In 1932, the Moscow department of RAHMK was reformed into a Branch of GAHMK operating from the State Historical Museum; it united archaeologists working in various institutions throughout the country to help them with funds to pursue their fieldwork and research.
+The situation changed in 1937 when GAHMK joined the Academy of Sciences of the USSR; since then it was called the Institute of the History of Material Culture (IHMK) with its Branch located in Moscow.
 Thus, from that time on the centre of archaeological research worked in the capital of the country employing about twenty researchers.
 S.P.
-Tolstov was appointed head of the Moscow Branch in 1939.
+Tolstov was appointed as the head of the Moscow Branch in 1939.

 However, the disciples of V.A.
 Gorodtsov (S.V.
 Kiselev, A.V.
 Artsikhovsky, A.P.
 Smirnov, A.Ya.
 Bryusov, B.A.
 Rybakov, O.N.
-Bader and others) proved themselves to be the most productive researchers of the RAHMK; they became the pillars of the Moscow Branch of the Institute and carried out ideas and methods of the Gorodtsov school promoting archaeological codification, cultural stratigraphy, and understanding of the ways of spreading culture; all of these had a significant impact on the research programme of the Moscow Branch, and later on, on the Institute of Archaeology of the Academy of Sciences of USSR.
+Bader and others) proved themselves to be the most productive researchers of the RAHMK; they became the pillars of the Moscow Branch of the Institute and carried out the ideas and methods of the Gorodtsov school promoting archaeological codification, cultural stratigraphy, and the understanding of the ways of spreading culture; all of these had a significant impact on the research programme of the Moscow Branch, and later on, on the Institute of Archaeology of the Academy of Sciences of USSR.

-It is generally accepted that in the late 1920s Moscow archaeologists brought Marxism into archaeology, but at the end of 1930s the same researchers (A.V.
+It is generally accepted that in the late 1920s Moscow archaeologists brought Marxism into archaeology, but at the end of the 1930s the same researchers (A.V.
 Artsikhovsky, S.V.
 Kiselev, A.P.
 Smirnov, A.Ya.
 Bryusov) became the ardent supporters of a "historical approach" – i.e. a direct study of material monuments in order to recreate certain historical phenomena in all their diversity – from ancient manufacturing to the details of everyday life of the time.

 The system partly recreated the administrative framework of the Imperial Archaeological Committee adapting it to a new historical situation; it provided an opportunity for centralized research planning.
 On the other hand, it made possible to conduct the research across the wide geographical and chronological range, focusing on the investigation of new cultures and the study of “blank spots”.
-In 1957, the Institute received its modern name, which more accurately reflected the subject matter of its research.
+In 1957, the Institute received its modern name, which reflected more accurately the subject matter of its research.

 Researches of antiquities of certain chronological periods grew into full-scaled diverse academic programmes with dynamic and ever-expanding agenda.
 The growth of excavations and the rapid accumulation of new materials gave rise to developments in classification of antiquities, archaeological source study and a general strategy for collecting and using primary archaeological data.

 The progress in natural sciences put on the agenda the use of new scientific methods and achievements to broaden the cognitive potential of archaeology.
-In 1960 the Institute of Archaeology opened a number of laboratories to conduct dendrochronological, spectral, palynological and some other analyses; in 1967 they were joined together into a united Natural Science Research Laboratory.
+In 1960, the Institute of Archaeology opened a number of laboratories to conduct dendrochronological, spectral, palynological and some other analyses; in 1967 they were joined together into a united Natural Science Research Laboratory.

-The creation of the dendrochronological scale of Northern Eastern Europe and developments made due to spectral and metallographic analyzes in the field of history of ancient metallurgy and mining, proved the Laboratory to be the leader in the application of advanced technologies for large-scale studies of antiquities.
+The creation of the dendrochronological scale of Northern Eastern Europe and developments made due to spectral and metallographic analyses in the field of history of ancient metallurgy and mining, proved the Laboratory to be the leader in the application of advanced technologies for large-scale studies of antiquities.

 The Institute nearly always had a number of various academic schools, research groups with their own specific approaches, collaborating and even competing with each other.
 Personalities and their individual academic interests were always respected at the Institute.

 B.A.
-Rybakov started two major periodicals to summarize archaeological finds and their historical overview.
-“Code of Archaeological Sources” (launched in 1961) was aimed to orderly represent archaeological antiquities found on the territory of the USSR, and to catalogue material finds and archaeological monuments.
+Rybakov started publishing two major periodicals to summarize archaeological finds and their historical overview.
+“The Code of Archaeological Sources” (launched in 1961) was aimed to represent orderly archaeological antiquities found on the territory of the USSR, and to catalogue material finds and archaeological monuments.

-In 1960–1980 the Institute was given a wide range of tasks and responsibilities - from developing theoretical framework of archaeology in the context of growing interest in theory of this discipline in the West (Department of Theory and Methodology was created in 1985), to compiling passports of archaeological sites and monuments, and issuing permits and approvals for archaeological fieldwork.
+In 1960–1980 the Institute was given a wide range of tasks and responsibilities - from developing a theoretical framework of archaeology in the context of growing interest in the theory of this discipline in the West (Department of Theory and Methodology was created in 1985), to compiling passports of archaeological sites and monuments, and issuing permits and approvals for archaeological fieldwork.

-The Institute’s director and Member of the Russian Academy of Sciences Alexeev V.P.
-(1988–1991) did a lot to support new projects.
+The director of the Institute and Member of the Russian Academy of Sciences Alexeev V.P.
+(1988–1991) supported greatly the new projects.
 Among his priorities was paleoecological research, together with the study of biological characteristics of ancient and medieval societies, the development of new approaches to reconstructing the paleoenvironment in order to assess its influence on the progress of ancient and medieval communities.

 Additional structural units were established at the Institute to develop both novel research enterprises along with the traditional ones.
 V.P.
 Alekseev supported the idea of expanding the Moscow archaeology sector (started in 1987) in order to advance archaeology of the late Middle Ages – the early New Age as an independent project.
 In 1990 the Department of Theory and Methodology formed a new group (called Physical Anthropology) to promote the exploration in bioarchaeology and paleoecology.

 V.P.
 Alekseev’s vision of expanding the study of Stone Age cultures on the basis of Moscow academic platforms was realised in 1992 when the sector for Paleolithic and Mesolithic studies was established.
-The style of work and communication, which he created at the Institute, built a favourable environment to conduct new studies, to support young researchers, to publish the results, and to promote further extensive international partnership.
+The style of work and communication, which he created at the Institute, built a favourable environment for conducting new studies, to support young researchers, to publish the results, and to promote further extensive international partnership.

-Head of Institute of Archaeology
+Director of the Institute of Archaeology